Roll20/roll20-character-sheets/Burning Wheel/readme.md

 * Changed page tab style to newer sheet-worker format, as recommended in the Roll20 CSS Wizardry wiki
 * Fixed background image stretching on long page tabs by splitting it into a top, middle, and bottom segment, where the middle repeats until it reaches the bottom.
 * Corrected an implementation of the 'Being Learned' autocalc that would use the average Aptitude as your skill total, rather than the first chosen Root (see BWG pg 49).
 And also made tax affect these rolls.
-* User request fulfilled: Added option to make every stat and attribute taxable to support more homebrew mechanics
+* User request fulfilled: Added option to make every stat and attribute renamable and taxable to support more homebrew mechanics (see the 'Additional Taxes' dropdown in the new Magic tab)
+* Similarly, all magic spells' subtitles are renamable, meaning that the Magic tab could ostensibly be used to list vehicles or other custom powers or objects from systems like Burning Empires.

 ## v2.2 (public test / preview build)
 Tweaked design and code by Seraaron (147454).